Keasden

-Keasden is a hamlet in the civil parish of Clapham-cum-Newby, in the Craven district of the county of North Yorkshire, in the north-western England.
+Keasden is a hamlet in the civil parish of Clapham-cum-Newby, in the county of North Yorkshire, in the north-western England.
 It is about 2 mi to the south west of the village of Clapham and about 5 mi to the east of Bentham.
 The hamlet sits on an unclassified road and is surrounded to the north, south and west by woodland.
 Keasden has a church but no schools.
 The postcode is LA2.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.